Don't Dream, Annette

 Don't Dream, Annette (Träum' nicht, Annette) is a 1949 German comedy film directed by Eberhard Klagemann and Helmut Weiss and starring Jenny Jugo, Max Eckard and Karl Schönböck.
 It was made by DEFA in the Soviet Zone of Germany which was soon afterwards to become East Germany.

-The film's art direction was by Wilhelm Depenau, Otto Erdmann and Kurt Herlth.
+The film's sets were designed by the art directors Wilhelm Depenau, Otto Erdmann and Kurt Herlth.

+Synopsis

+Attractive French teacher Annette has two devoted suitors, the diplomat Klaus and the engineer Theo, who both propose marriage to her.
+She then meets the pianist Hans who she is also quickly interested in.
+She dreams of what her future would be if she married each of the men.